kiviabrito/Pokedex/README.md

 - Room DataBase - for local caching.
 - RxJava - for tasks on the background, as network calls and access to database.
 - Retrofit - for the network calls.
-- Gson - for the serialization.
+- Gson - for the deserialization.
 - Glide - for image loading and cache.
 - RecyclerView - for displaying list of Pokemon and Photos.
 - ConstraintLayout - for the layout design.